Blixthalka/Othello/src/main/java/README.md

-Instructions for the Othello assignment
+Instructions for the OthelloMain assignment
 ------------------------------------------
-In this assignment, you will write an Othello engine, i.e., a program that computes moves for the game Othello (a.k.a.
+In this assignment, you will write an OthelloMain engine, i.e., a program that computes moves for the game OthelloMain (a.k.a.
 Reversi).

-Basically, you should write a program that takes an Othello positions and returns a recommended move for the player who has the move.
+Basically, you should write a program that takes an OthelloMain positions and returns a recommended move for the player who has the move.

 You will also have to implement a representation for the positions.
 The Java class OthelloPosition is incomplete.
 You will have to fill in code at the places maked 'TODO' in the file.